chef/chef-web-docs/chef_master/source/api_chef_server.rst

 PUT
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 The ``PUT`` method is used to update a specific user.
-If values are not specified for the ``PUT`` method, the Chef server will use the existing values rather than assign default values.
+If values are not specified for the ``PUT`` method, the Chef Infra Server will use the existing values rather than assign default values.

 .. note:: ``PUT`` supports renames.
 If ``PUT /users/foo`` is requested with ``{ "name: "bar""}``, then it will rename ``foo`` to ``bar`` and all of the content previously associated with ``foo`` will be associated with ``bar``.